Mercy Eke says she sees herself in 3 BBNaija housemates as she predicts winner

 Season four winner and the only woman to have won the show, Mercy Eke has also predicted her winner for the season.

-In an exclusive chat with Legit.ng, the reality talked about life after winning the show, her top five housemates in season six as well as the new man in her life.
+In an exclusive chat with Legit.ng, the reality show star talked about life after winning the show, her top five housemates in season six as well as the new man in her life.

 I want a lady to win season six